 Students will often take quizzes privately at home.
 Students are on their honor to abide by Scholé Academy's Learning Philosophy which assumes the personal cultivation of Student-Virtues described in the Student-Parent Handbook.

 Additionally, plagiarism is a serious and punishable offense.
-A plagiarized assignment will result in a failing grade other media can be displayed and analyzed.
-We will provide students with a link (via email) that will enable students to join the virtual classroom.
+A plagiarized assignment will result in a failing grade

 THE VIRTUAL CLASSROOM: